 Wage: £13,500 p/w

 Best Attributes: 80 Balance, 79 Dribbling, 78 Short Passing

 Ivan Oblyakov could be the next-best talent from Russia.
 The now-23-year-old is a regular substitute for CSKA Moscow and benefits heavily from the constant rotation of domestic and continental football.

-The 74-overall Russian is very flexible as he can play as a central midfielder, defensive midfielder, or even a left winger.
+The 74-overall Russian is very flexible as he can play as a CM, defensive midfielder, or even a left winger.
 His versatility could be an asset for many teams, especially those looking to climb the ranks in Road to Glory challenges.

 A native of Vyndin Ostrov, Oblyakov already has modest passing attributes (78 short, 77 long) and a decent 75 sprint speed.
 He will just need more game time and adapt to any system that you wish to mould him into.

 Value: £2.6 million

 Best Attributes: 74 Ball Control, 73 Short Passing, 72 Balance

 The 20-year-old defensive midfielder from Spartak Moscow is a raw talent who could impact the Russian National Team in the future.

 He has a modest frame of 6’0’’ while having ample passing range and versatility.
 Umyarov can also play as a central midfielder and can develop into a decent box-to-box midfielder for your team, utilising his 69 dribbling, 63 acceleration, and 64 sprint speed.